GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

       script: main.app
     ```

 1. Inside the directory you created, create a CSS file.
-Leave it blank for now; we'll add code to it in the next section.
+Leave it blank for now; you'll add code to it in the following sections.
 Note that your file must have the extension `.css`.
 1. In each HTML file (you should have three) add the following code inside the `<head>` section, replacing [DIRECTORY NAME] and [FILE NAME] with the appropriate directory and file.

     ```html